CS4239-U6/basic-ssrf/README.md

 ## Vulnerability

 1. Enter `http://localhost:5001` directly.
 You will see that you are unable to access the website.
-1. Enter `http://localhost:5001` in `http://localhost:5000` and the server will visit the webpage and fetch what is on the webpage
+1. Enter `http://localhost:5001` in `http://localhost:5000` and the server will visit the webpage and fetch what is on the webpage.

 ## Defenses